 A properly fitted mini crib mattress should sit snugly against the crib frame with no large gaps along the sides or corners.
 When placed inside the crib, the mattress should lie flat and fully supported by the mattress base.

-U.S. safe sleep guidance from the Consumer Product Safety Commission emphasizes the importance of a firm, well fitting mattress for infant sleep environments.
-Gaps between the mattress and crib sides can create a risk zone where an infant could become wedged.
+U.S. safe sleep guidance from the Consumer Product Safety Commission emphasizes the importance of a firm, well-fitting mattress for infant sleep environments, since gaps between the mattress and crib sides can create a risk zone where an infant could become wedged.
+For a clearer explanation of how those safety guidelines connect to formal testing and labeling standards, review this crib mattress certifications guide, which explains what those certifications are designed to verify.
+For parents also comparing crib-level safety certifications, my GREENGUARD Gold crib guide explains what low-emissions certification means and how it fits into a cleaner nursery setup.

 As a practical check, you should not be able to fit more than about two fingers between the mattress edge and the crib frame.
 If the gap looks obvious or feels loose, the mattress is not the correct size for that crib.

-If you want a deeper explanation of firmness standards and how mattress construction affects fit inside the crib frame, see the breathable crib mattress safety guide for material and structural breakdown details.
+If you want a deeper explanation of firmness standards, mattress construction, and how airflow-focused designs compare with traditional foam construction, see the breathable crib mattress safety guide and my breathable vs foam crib mattress comparison.

 The surface should also remain firm and flat.
 Avoid soft padding, pillow top surfaces, or thick mattress toppers.
 Mini crib mattresses are designed to provide structural support rather than cushioning.